 We will also circulate forms for physically signing in if players do not have the NZ tracer app – perhaps young players.

-We are endeavouring to create a new booklet for all teams that will include every ground QR code to simplify signing in at various grounds.
 It will be imperative that the team coach/manager ensures every player is signed in before being allowed to play.
 This is a government rule, not just for those that get around to it!

 QR Code Posters